 Assets & Liabilities

 Assets are another important aspect of purchasing a home.
 It's all about understanding your monthly cash flow.
 Lenders will focus on how you spend your money, focusing on how much money you have left over every month based on your debt–to–income ratio.
-For more information on Debt-to-income information please click link.
+Learn more about debt-to-income.

 Sometimes the home buying process is delayed for less obvious reasons.
 If you do your research mentioned in tip one, you will likely find that lenders ask for proof of income and taxes.
 Having this documentation on hand can make the process a lot smoother and stress free.
 A good rule of thumb is to save 2 months' worth of bank statements, paystubs, and 2 years of tax returns and w-2s in an easily accessible place (for you).
 Make sure you update your bank statements and paystubs every 2 months and your taxes and w-2s every year.

 After following the above tips, your next most important step before thinking about purchasing a home, is finding a lender to pre-qualify with.
 It's never too early to consult a lender.
 Think about it, if you need to make any corrections on your credit report, or gather a little more money for the down payment you want to make sure you aren't pressured or running against the clock to work out any kinks.
 Getting pre-qualified lets you and home sellers for that matter; know that you are serious buyer with real numbers and figures, not a lookie-loo.